kulishnik22/Store/README.md

 # Store

-**Simple package that allows you to store, retrieve and listen to your data anywhere across in your project.**
+**Simple package that allows you to store, retrieve and listen to your data anywhere across your project.**
 ![StoreVersion](https://img.shields.io/badge/Store-1.0.3-blueviolet)

 ## Features